pdohara/gitinit/contents/pages/branching.md

     9227e1 --- ca8249 --- ca93a4 --- 495254 (master)
                     \ --- 390b06 --- 181df7 (origin/master)

-becomes this:
+Becomes this:

     9227e1 --- ca8249 --- ca93a4 --- 495254 --- f62e30 --- a993fe (master)(origin/master)

-On the other hand When we where working on on the refactor branch we want that to show as a branch of development se we used the merge command:
+On the other hand When we where working on on the refactoring branch we want that to show as a branch of development so we used the merge command:

     10a326c --- 68ca42e --- d17089 --- 32860a -- 3f450a ----------------- 276a54 (master)(origin/master)
                  \                          \                           /
-                  \ --- 3c07fd --- 4f7d6a --- 375a4d --- 3f670a --- 4d2a3c (refactor)(origin/refactor)
+                  \ --- 3c07fd --- 4f7d6a --- 375a4d --- 3f670a --- 4d2a3c (refactoring)(origin/refactoring)

-The choice of merge vs. rebase is a choice of how the repository will be structured when we are done.
+The choice of merge vs. Rebase is a choice of how the repository will be structured when we are done.
 So you will typically use rebase to work on a branch and merge to bring branches back together.

 ##Review